JakeJMattson/ModMail/README.md

-# WarmBot - A report management Discord bot
+# WarmBot - A Report Management Discord Bot

 WarmBot is a report management bot designed to provide a communication system between server staff and other members.
 In an ordinary server, users typically need to ping or message a staff member in order to get an issue resolved.